 9) How to get to St Tropez?

 It is easy to get to St Tropez, and you can travel in the way that best suits you.
 By car, you take the A8 from Nice.
+It is important to remember that there is one road going in and out to access Saint Tropez therefore during the peak season it is recommended to leave 2-3 hours travel time from Nice.
 By helicopter, you can travel from convenient airports or from Monaco.
+Helicopter arrivals have recently been changed so it is important to discuss your options with your helicopter transfer provider.
 Meanwhile those arriving by private jet can land in La Mole airport, located just a short drive from St Tropez centre.

 10) Is there an airport in St Tropez?

 Yes – small jets can land in La Mole airport, situated 15 km or 8 nautical miles southwest of Saint-Tropez.